-The AK-47 assault rifle is certainly very easy to train troops to use, quick, compared to Western weapons, and because it’s built with loose tolerances it works in the desert as well as in the frozen tundra.
+The AK-47 assault rifle is certainly very easy to train troops to use, quick, compared to Western weapons, and because it’s built with loose tolerances, it works in the desert and the tundra.

 Marketing: The Soviets distributed Kalashnikovs as a part of a larger anti-Western strategy, for local groups to use them to destabilize countries with Western interests.
 This over time led to Kalashnikovs being associated with anti-colonialism as well as anti-Westernism.
 Groups from Peru to Africa to the southern Philippines all used images of the AK-47 assault rifle (or some variant) on their flags or in their literature.

-Guerilla forces in Afghanistan reportedly tie knots in their bootlaces, soak them in oil, and drag these homemade ‘cleaning rods’ through the barrels every now and again without any noticeable loss in function of the rifles.
+Guerilla forces in Afghanistan reportedly tie knots in their bootlaces, soak them in oil, and drag these homemade ‘cleaning rods’ through the barrels now and again without any noticeable loss in the rifles’ function.

 If the barrel gets bent out of shape?
 No problem – hit it with a hammer to straighten it out.
 It should be okay…

 Need parts?
-Simply cannibalize another AK as they can be interchanged from models made in different factories, on different continents (or take some wire and a lump of wood like our poacher friend, and get to work).
+Cannibalize another AK as they can be interchanged from models made in different factories on different continents (or take some wire and a lump of wood like our poacher friend and get to work).

-Simply put, once you have ammunition to fire through it your AK will not let you down; a boast few other weapons can make.
+Put, once you have ammunition to fire through it, your AK will not let you down; a boast few other weapons can make.

-For the kinds of combat common in Central American or African jungles, or in the mountains of Afghanistan, the AK is well-suited for non-professional soldiers, is freely or very cheaply available, and is for many a symbol of anti-Westernism, anti-established world order.
-The ease of use, unlike other assault rifles, that needed trained military personnel, AK-47 could be operated by just about anyone.
+For the kinds of combat common in Central American or African jungles or the mountains of Afghanistan, the AK is well-suited for non-professional soldiers, is freely or very cheaply available, and is for many a symbol of anti-Westernism, anti-established world order.
+Unlike other assault rifles that needed trained military personnel, AK-47 could be operated by just about anyone with ease of use.